z3phyro/android-agenda-view/README.md

       android:layout_height="match_parent" />
 ```

-And then fill it with a class that implements the AgendaView.IShift interface
+And then fill it with a class that implements the AgendaView.IShift interface:

 ```
     agendaView = (AgendaView) findViewById(R.id.agView);